armory/docs-cdaas/content/en/tutorials/tutorial-blue-green.md

 * `potato-facts-v1.yaml` defines the Deployment object for the potato-facts app, which is a basic web app that displays facts about potatoes.
 * `potato-facts-service.yaml` defines the `potato-facts-svc` Service object, which is the active service for the app.

-Additionally, there are two manifests for creating namespaces (`staging` and `prod`) so this tutorial can simulate deploying to different clusters.
+Additionally, there are two manifests for creating namespaces (`staging` and `prod`) so that this tutorial can simulate deploying to different clusters.

+At the `tutorial-blue-green` directory root level is the deployment config file (`deploy-v1.yaml`), where you declare your deployment outcome.

 {{< highlight yaml "linenos=table" >}}
 version: v1